-Neil Murray, 49, has been Chief Executive Officer for our Work Dynamics (previously referred to as Corporate Solutions) business and Chairman of our Global Work Dynamics Board since 2019.
+Neil Murray, 50, has been Chief Executive Officer for our Real Estate Management Services (previously referred to as Work Dynamics) business and Chairman of our Global Real Estate Management Services Board since 2019.
 He joined JLL as EMEA CEO, Corporate Solutions in 2017.
 Before joining JLL, Mr. Murray was CEO of Corporate Services and Region Chair for the UK and Ireland for Sodexo, Inc., where he served in various positions of increasing responsibility from 2009.

-Andy Poppink, 50, is Chief Executive Officer, Markets Advisory.
-Prior to assuming that role in July 2023, Mr. Poppink was the Chief Executive Officer of our EMEA Markets Advisory business segment beginning in January 2021, after serving as the leader of JLL's US western region, overseeing Northern California, Pacific Northwest, Southwest and Rocky Mountain regions.
+Andy Poppink, 51, has been our Chief Executive Officer, Leasing Advisory (previously referred to as Markets Advisory) since July 2023.
+Prior to assuming that role, Mr. Poppink was the Chief Executive Officer of our EMEA Markets Advisory business segment beginning in January 2021, after serving as the leader of JLL's US western region, overseeing the Northern California, Pacific Northwest, Southwest and Rocky Mountain regions.

-Mihir Shah, 49, has been Co-CEO of JLL Technologies, our technology business, since 2019 and Co-CEO of Spark, our Proptech venture fund, since 2017.
-Mr. Shah, along with Mr. Lerner, co-founded Mob.ly, which built several category-leading location-based mobile applications, where he was CEO until Mob.ly was sold to Groupon in 2010.
+Mihir Shah, 50, has been Chief Executive Officer of JLL Technologies, which includes our Software and Technology Solutions segment, since 2019, and Chief Executive Officer of Spark, our Proptech venture fund, since 2017.
+Mr. Shah co-founded Mob.ly, which built several category-leading location-based mobile applications, where he was CEO until Mob.ly was sold to Groupon in 2010.
 Mr. Shah was a senior executive at Groupon, where he stayed until 2014.
 Previously, he was also a product leader at Yahoo!, as well as an early employee at several startups.
 Mr. Shah has angel invested and advised many startups including Uber and Boom Supersonic since 2009.